CryptvJet/Pulse-Core/README.md

 Use the **Reverse** button to step backward through previous pulses.
 A color picker lets you choose the color for brush strokes, injected pulses and stamped patterns.
-Cells now adopt dominant neighbor colors or blend hues when colors conflict, enabling emergent multi-color behavior.
-The **Pulse Injector** tool creates explicit pulses while brushed cells remain active.
+The **Pulse Injector** tool creates explicit pulses while brushed cells continue to flicker.
+No neighbor-based Game of Life logic is applied.

 In **Binary** mode the grid no longer follows Conway's Life.
 Instead, cells you modify oscillate between 0 and 1 every pulse.
 Injected pulses override this